Buses are the cheapest way to travel from München Airport to Innsbruck. Trains are faster but more expensive and always

 Flixbus (the name Mein Fernbus has been dropped) currently offers seven bus journeys per day between München Flughafen and Innsbruck.
 These buses usually pass through Munich and Garmisch-Partenkrichen en route to Innsbruck Hauptbahnhof but a bus change is usually not required.

-Discount tickets – usually requires purchase online at least a day in advance – for bus travel from Munich Airport to Innsbruck are around €20 on both Flixbus and Hellö with full-fare, walk-up tickets from the bus driver around €25.
+Discount tickets – usually requires purchase online at least a day in advance – for bus travel from Munich Airport to Innsbruck are around €20 with full-fare, walk-up tickets from the bus driver around €25.
 Other special offers are often advertised online.

 These intercity buses offer free wifi but the scenery, especially once south of Munich, can be quite spectacular entertainment too.
 Discounts are sometimes given for children, students and pensioners but often only on the full-fare tickets.